ulasonat/CalorieTracker/README.md

-## Project Name
-Calorie Counter
+# Calorie Tracker

 ## Description
-We are working on a web-based service to track the amount of calories being consumed by the users over a selected period of time.
-Users will have their own accounts where they can save their consumption history.
-They can select a variety of food from a list and add it to their daily sum of calories.
-We plan to use cloud services and an API from a 3rd party service that has an extensive database of food selection.
+Calorie Counter is a web-based service that allows users to track the amount of calories they have consumed over a selected period of time.
+Users are given accounts to save their consumption history, and can select from a variety of food options to add to their daily sum of calories.
+The service uses cloud services and an API from a 3rd party provider with an extensive database of food selection.

 ## Documentation
-The documentation of the project can be accessed within the project folder, it's PDF file named Documentation.pdf
+The project documentation can be accessed within the project folder as a PDF file named Documentation.pdf.

 ## Available Scripts
 In the project directory, you can run:

 ### `npm run launch`
 Installs all the modules and runs the app in the development mode.

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+The page will reload if you make edits, and you will see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production to the `build` folder.
+The app is bundled for production, and the build is optimized for the best performance.
+The file names are hashed and minified.
+The app is then ready to be deployed.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`
 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+This command removes the single build dependency from your project.
+Instead, it copies all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc.) directly into your project, giving you full control over them.
+All the commands except `eject` will still work, but they will point to the copied scripts so that you can adjust them.
+You should only use `eject` when you are ready to customize your build tool and configuration choices.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.